 Homemade Crème de Cacao

-You can use this rich and flavorful homemade Crème de Cacao in many dessert cocktails like the Brandy Alexander, Chocolate Martini, or the Grasshopper cocktail.
+You can use this rich and flavorful homemade Crème de Cacao in many dessert cocktails like the Brandy Alexander, Chocolate Martini, or a Grasshopper drink.
+Even served on its own, the liqueur is an excellent dessert drink.

 And while many cocktail and mixology trends come and go, chocolate liqueur or Crème de Cacao always stays en vogue.
 Making your own DIY Crème de Cacao is easy, and you can balance the booziness and sweetness of the liqueur to your liking.